fossabot/hydrusrv/README.md

 proxy (I recommend [nginx][nginx]) and a way to autostart hydrusrv when booting your machine (I personally use [Supervisor][supervisor]).

+You can also run with [Docker][docker].
+A simple `Dockerfile` is included.
+Make sure to mount both the application database and the hydrus server files directory and databases from your host and set the `PORT` in `.env` to the same as in the `Dockerfile` (the default is `8000`).
+You may also want to adjust the logging (by default it would just log inside the container, losing the logs when you rebuild the image).

+I have created [another repository][hydrusrv-docker] that shows you how to run hydrus server and hydrusrv together using [Docker Compose][docker-compose] in a production-ready example.

 When running in production mode, I highly recommend using HTTP/2.

 ### API